cybergu0ck/notes/engineering/software/fundamentals/design-patterns/creational/factory-method.md

 ### Components

-1. Product : The component created by the factory.
+1. Product : The component created by the factory, `PDFDocument`.

-   - Implemented via an interface.
+   - Implemented via an interface, `IDocument`.

-1. Factory : The component that creates a family of related products.
+1. Factory : The component that creates the product, `PDFDocumentFactory`.

-   - Implemented via an interface.
+   - Implemented via an interface, `IDocumentFactory`.
-   - Concrete factorties "make" products for the specific family it represents.
+   - Concrete factorties "make" the specific product.

 1. Client : client is uses with the factory.
 The relationship could be [association](../../object-oriented-programming/object-relationships.md#association), [aggregation](../../object-oriented-programming/object-relationships.md#aggregation) or [composition](../../object-oriented-programming/object-relationships.md#composition).